Upper bounds for critical probabilities in Bernoulli Percolation models: Proof of Theorems

-\textbf{Oriented bond percolation} All bounds came from Theorem \ref{theo:bondO}.
-For $d=4$ we used Item 1), for $d=5$ we used the upper bound for $d= 4$, and Item 3).
-For $d\geq 6$ we used Item 2).

-\textbf{Non-oriented site percolation.} The bound for $d=3$ follows from Campanino-Russo (see \cite{CR}).
-The others follow from Theorem \ref{theo:siteNO}.
-For $d=4$ and $d=8$ we used Item 1).
-For $d=6$ and $d=9$ we used Item 2).
-For $d=5$ and $d=7$ we used Item 3) along with the upper bounds obtained for $d=4$ and $d=6$.

-\textbf{Oriented site percolation.} All the bounds came from Theorem \ref{theo:siteO}.
-For even dimensions the bounds follow from Item 1), and for odd dimensions the bounds follow from Item 2) using the upper bounds for even dimensions.
+\acks The authors thank Roger~Silva for valuable comments on a first version of the manuscript and the two anonymous referees for their valuable comments and suggestions, which helped us improve the text.

-The authors thank Roger Silva for valuable comments on the manuscript.
-P.A.
-Gomes has been supported by São Paulo Research Foundation (FAPESP), grant 2020/02636-3 and grant 2017/10555-0.
-R. Sanchis has been partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), CAPES and by FAPEMIG (PPM 00600/16).
+\fund P.A.~Gomes has been supported by São Paulo Research Foundation (FAPESP), grant 2020/02636-3 and grant 2023/13453-5.
+A.~Pereira was partially funded by the Fundação de Amparo a Pesquisa de Alagoas, Fapeal (Project APQ2022021000107; E:60030.0000000161/2022) and by Conselho Nacional de Desenvolvimento Científico e Tecnológico - CNPq, Universal (402952/2023-5).
+R.~Sanchis has been partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), CAPES and by FAPEMIG (APQ-00868-21 and RED-00133-21).